shortstheory/kioslave-tutorial/README.md

 #include "hello.moc"
 ```

+The .moc file is, of course, auto-generated at compilation time.

 As mentioned earlier, the KIO Slave's .cpp file will also require a new KIOPluginForMetaData class to add the .json file.
 The following is used for the hello KIO slave and can be used as an example:

 ```